Your dance knowledge is ready to be shared, but your studio feels a little too unoccupied. Sounds like you need to boost student enrollment!

 Invest in Liability Insurance

 Planning for recitals, posting on Instagram, running your next promotion — you have a lot going on.
 Worrying about accidents shouldn’t be part of it.
-Dance teacher liability insurance is the easiest way to protect your business from all the what-ifs.
+In addition to using a waiver, dance teacher liability insurance is the easiest way to protect your business from all the what-ifs.

 Students can get hurt while you’re teaching or they might accidentally damage the floor in your rented studio space.
 Without insurance, you could be responsible for footing these expenses.